codemunchies/iosparse/README.md

 All objects returned are arrays that can be further manipulated and parsed.
 "Human readable" format coming soon, maybe even a CLI.
 Please note the mock Cisco ASA config file in the spec test is completely fabricated and is not intended to be a correct configuration, it is only to be used for it's syntax.

-All '\n' are inject to show where children lines separate from the parent and allowed for easy String#gsub to parse and print in other formats.
-There is also a find() method that allows you to customize searches, feel free to look at the documentation link on the <a href="http://rubygems.org/gems/iosparse">rubygems</a> site.
+All '\n' are injected as delimiters to show where children lines separate from the parent and inteded to be used for easy String#gsub to parse and print in other formats.
+Feel free to look at the documentation link on the <a href="http://rubygems.org/gems/iosparse">rubygems</a> site.

+Current methods:

+`find_all` used to find all specific rules, interface, object-group, route, name, etc.
+`has` used to find any rule that includes a specific string.
+`group_has_ip` returns group(s) that include a specific IP.